basicBot/source/README.md

 ###Translations###

 Official translations will be supported.
 Available ones can be found under [the language folder](https://github.com/Yemasthui/basicBot/blob/master/lang/langIndex.json).
 You can set a language in the room settings.
-You can use your own translation or wording by translating the values of in [the english pack](https://github.com/Yemasthui/basicBot/blob/master/lang/en.json) and uploading it to a public hosting service.
+You can use your own translation or wording by translating the values of in [the English pack](https://github.com/Yemasthui/basicBot/blob/master/lang/en.json) and uploading it to a public hosting service.
 Put the link into your custom room settings, under chatLink.

 Credits
 -------